How to install Bludit CMS with Apache on Ubuntu 24.04

 sudo systemctl enable apache2

-You can test that the Apache web server is running by opening your web browser and browsing to the server’s localhost or IP address.
+Checking if the Apache web server is running can be done by opening your web browser and navigating to your server’s localhost or IP address.

 http://localhost

-Additional help on installing Apache on Ubuntu is in the link below.
+Additional help on installing Apache on Ubuntu can be found through the link below.

 Install PHP on Ubuntu Linux